jonathongardner/forklift/extractors/helpers/README.md

 # Extractors
-To Add a new extractor, create a new subpackage:
+To Add a new extractor, create a new subpackage in extractors:
 ```go
 package NAME